-Just like too much communication can harm our relationships, too little of it works against us too.
-A friendship needs reasonable interaction because, without it, there is no possible way for you or your friend to learn about one another.
-If you are not getting to know each other on a deeper level, meeting each other's needs is nearly impossible, since those needs are not being voiced.
+Like too much communication can harm relationships, too little may also harm a friendship.
+If you are not getting to know your friend on a deeper level, meeting each other's needs can be challenging because those needs might not be voiced.

-Spending quality time together in adult friendships is difficult.
-With the demands of a career, family, and personal obligations ever-present, friendship often becomes something that gets last-minute attention.
-If you feel you are too busy for your friends or find yourself often thinking about how long it has been since you have last kept in contact with them, it is time to see where you can restructure your time and attention before your friends start to slip away.
+Quality time in adult friendships can be challenging to organize.
+Friendship may get last-minute attention due to the demands of a career, family, and personal obligations.
+If you believe you are too busy for your friends or are often thinking about how long it has been since you last contacted them, consider seeing where you can restructure your time and attention to maintain that support system.

-In friendship, it is important to distinguish between empathy and sympathy.
+In friendship, it can be essential to distinguish between empathy and sympathy.
 Empathy is the ability to understand and identify with someone else's situation.
-Sympathy is the simple act of feeling sorry for someone (and no one wants to feel like others feel sorry for them).
-While you will not always know what is going on in your friend's life, or how a certain situation is affecting them, you should always be able to put yourself in their shoes and be part of their support system.
+Sympathy is feeling sorry for someone or wishing they had a different situation.
+While you may not know every detail of your friend's life or how a particular situation may affect them, try to put yourself in their shoes and be part of their support system.

 A friendship that lacks empathy can quickly become a toxic friendship.
-Toxic friendships have no balance between individuals, allow negative criticism for one another's choices, and can even make people feel as if they are walking on eggshells when they are together.
+Toxic friendships have no balance between individuals, allow negative criticism of one another's choices, and could cause individuals to feel they are walking on eggshells when they are together.

-Sometimes it is difficult to point out a toxic friendship.
-If you are guilty of behaviors like rudely joking about your friend's clothing or relationships, or frequently disapproving of their personal or professional choices, you might be laying the foundation for a toxic relationship.
-Not being able to discern how your behavior affects the feelings of your friend or being unable to see why they feel the way they do in certain situations, might mean you need some help with empathy.
+It may be difficult to point out a toxic friendship.
+If you engage in behaviors like rudely joking about your friend's clothing or relationships, expressing envy, attempting to reduce their joy, or frequently disapproving of their personal or professional choices, you might be laying the foundation for a toxic relationship.

-It is 100% possible to have a relationship with someone you have very little in common with whether that be due to cultural upbringing, religious beliefs, or socioeconomic status.
-The one time you may struggle maintaining a polar-opposite friendship is when moral values come into play.
+It can be possible to have a friendship with someone with whom you have little in common regarding cultural upbringing, religious beliefs, or socioeconomic status.
+The one time you may struggle to maintain a polar-opposite friendship is when moral values come into play.

 Lacking Appreciation Or Balance